AceCentre/VoiceBroker/README.md

 ## Features

-- Utilizes Azure Cognitive Services Speech SDK for high-quality neural voices.
+- Utilizes TTS-Wrapper to access a range of TTS systems and allow access via SAPI for high-quality neural voices.
 - Implements SAPI-like methods such as `Speak`, `Pause`, `Resume`, and voice selection.
 - Supports word-level timestamp events for synchronized operations.
 - Designed to work with any SAPI-compatible software on Windows.